bolderflight/invensense-imu/README.md

 make
 ```

-This will build the library and example executables called *i2c_example* and *spi_example*.
-The example executable source files are located at *examples/cmake/i2c.cc* and *examples/cmake/spi.cc*.
+This will build the library and example executables called *i2c_example*, *spi_example*, *drdy_spi_example*, and *wom_example*.
+The example executable source files are located at *examples/cmake/i2c.cc*, *examples/cmake/spi.cc*, *examples/cmake/drdy_spi.cc*, and *examples/cmake/wom_i2c.cc*.
 Notice that the *cmake* command includes a define specifying the microcontroller the code is being compiled for.
 This is required to correctly configure the code, CPU frequency, and compile/linker options.
 The available MCUs are:
    * MK20DX128
    * MK20DX256
    * MK64FX512